My dear sweet babies,

-Malcolm, you weigh 23 pounds, and you are 30.75 inches tall.
-Emmett, you weigh 22 pounds, and you are 30 inches tall.
+M, you weigh 23 pounds, and you are 30.75 inches tall.
+E, you weigh 22 pounds, and you are 30 inches tall.
 I am pretty sure you’ve grown just this past month, because you grew out of some of your 9 month clothes, and you can now reach a lot higher.
 You can reach the stove knobs, drawer handles, things near the edge of my desk.
 We need to do a second round of baby-proofing, obviously.

 You are standing and cruising all the time.
 You pull up on anything and everything, and you can solidly stand for a good thirty seconds.
-(Emmett, you like to clap for yourself when you stand. :)) When we hold your hands, you take off and walk!
+(E, you like to clap for yourself when you stand. :)) When we hold your hands, you take off and walk!
 You will happily do laps around the living room and/or the kitchen.
 And you get this huge happy smile while you do it, plus your little feet are pitterpattering and it’s all just so incredibly adorable.

 Your first Halloween was this month!
 I found these monkey costumes at the twins resale and oh my GOODNESS the cuteness killed me!

 E, you have six teeth through and M, you have eight teeth out!
 Only your bottom teeth are really showing–the top ones aren’t very far in yet, so you don’t look too grown up quite yet. 🙂